Coleman 16-Can Soft Cooler with Hard Liner

 It could be that your group members all tend to bring their own refreshments and such to your various get-togethers.
 In which case the soft-sided should suit you just fine.
 Or it could be that you are the one who is often tasked with bringing the perishables while others bring the chairs, music, walk-in tent and such.
 In that case, you’re probably going to want to bring a large hard-sided cooler.
 The other aspect of space that needs to be considered is how much space the cooler itself takes up.
 Soft coolers have a distinct advantage here in that even the largest are typically nowhere near as big as a standard hard sided one.

 Easier To Carry/Transport

-Soft sided on the other hand are all about versatility and accommodating you.
+Soft-sided on the other hand are all about versatility and accommodate you.
 Need something that’s not going to take up a lot of space in your car?
 They have you covered.
 Need something that’s easy to carry around?
 No problem, they’ve got your back.
 In fact you have a variety of options for carrying soft coolers, including: